Dental Bridge Maintenance

 Tooth Bridge maintenance for all Dental bridges is very important, because the teeth they are attached to, could still decay or get gum disease or infection.
 As a tooth-Bridge is attached to and dependent on the supporting teeth, if these teeth were damaged or lost then so would the bridge be, with any larger gap then perhaps being too wide for an even longer bridge, meaning more complex implants or removable part-dentures instead!

-PLEASE NOTE - We are open and treating patients from Monday 4th Jan.
+PLEASE NOTE - We are open and now treating ALL patients from Monday 4th Jan.
 2021, though we continue operating a reduced service through 2021, during this unprecedented crisis.
 We have been busy still working through backlogs of emergency & vulnerable patients at our Practice, to reach those now waiting for more advanced, routine and needed if not yet urgent care.

 One can also get food particles, grains or pips stuck under the Bridge pontic, which replaces the missing tooth, so special bridge cleaning methods are needed, such as "super-floss" to clean underneath these bridge areas, to prevent bad breath and/or infection resulting from not cleaning the bridge properly.